tekperfect/devops-docs/docs/courses/13-IAC/lessons/jenkins.md

 1. Prior to configuraiton the security on Jenkins we also need to create credentials for our CI/CD pipeline in AWS.

-2. This will required the use of IAM to create an account and AWS access key and secret that will be used in Jenkins.
+2. This will require the use of IAM to create an account via AWS, by using IAM you can create an  access key and secret that will be used in the Jenkins configuration.

 3. Please note you must take great care when creating and storing AWS credentials.

-4. See Illustration below for the steps on how to create the AWS IAM account and access key with the secret.
+4. See the illustrations below for the steps on how to create the AWS IAM account and access key along with the secret.

 ![IAM](1-iam.png)